juju/juju-gui-charm/HACKING.md

 You could start hacking now, but there's a bit more to do to prepare for running and writing tests.

-We use the Jitsu test command to run our functional tests.
+We use the juju-test test command to run our functional and unit tests.
 At the time of this writing it is not yet released.
-To run it you must first install it locally.
-The files may be installed globally, or into your home directory (as here):
+To run it you must first install it locally, e.g.:

-    sudo apt-get install autoconf libtool python-charmhelpers python-tempita bzr branch lp:juju-jitsu juju-jitsu
-    cd juju-jitsu
-    autoreconf
-    ./configure --prefix=$HOME
+    bzr checkout --lightweight lp:juju-plugins

+At this point, link "juju-plugins/plugins/juju_test.py" as "juju-test" somewhere in your PATH, so that it is possible to execute "juju-test".

+The current incarnation of our testing infrastructure requires that the current directory name match the charm name, so you must check out the charm into a directory named "juju-gui":

+    bzr branch lp:~juju-gui/charms/precise/juju-gui/trunk juju-gui

+Before being able to run the suite, tests requirements need to be installed running the command:

     make
-    make install

-Functional tests make use of Selenium and xvfbwrapper.
-To install the latest version of these packages, as required by the test suite, you can use pip or easy_install, e.g.:

-    sudo pip install selenium xvfbwrapper

-The current incarnation of the Jitsu test command requires that the current directory name match the charm name, so you must check out the charm into a directory named "juju-gui":

-    bzr branch lp:~juju-gui/charms/precise/juju-gui/trunk juju-gui

-The branch directory must be placed (or linked from) within a local charm repository.
-It consists of a directory, itself containing a number of directories, one for each distribution codename, e.g. `precise`.
-In turn, the codename directories will contain the charm directories.
-Therefore, you should put your charm in a path like this: `[REPO]/precise/juju-gui`.
+The command above will create a ".venv" directory inside "juju-gui/tests/", ignored by DVCSes, containing the development virtual environment with all the testing dependencies.
+Run "make help" to see all the available make targets.

-Now you are ready to run the functional tests (see the next section).
+Now you are ready to run the functional and unit tests (see the next section).

 ## Testing ##

 There are two types of tests for the charm: unit tests and functional tests.
+Long story short, to run all the tests:

+    make test JUJU_ENV="myenv"

+Please read further for additional details.

 ### Unit Tests ###

 The unit tests do not require a functional Juju environment, and can be run with this command::

-    python tests/unit.test
+    make unittest

 Unit tests should be created in the "tests" subdirectory and be named in the customary way (i.e., "test_*.py").